The Solent Forum

 Local Nature Recovery Strategies

 Local Nature Recovery Strategies (LNRS) were brought in under the Environment Act, 2021.
-Responsible Authorities (usually local authorities) are required to develop them and report on progress every five years.
-They will initially focus on land (including the intertidal) and those terrestrial habitats in the 'coastal zone of influence' such as saline lagoons, coastal grazing marsh and wader roosting and feeding sites.
+Responsible Authorities (Hampshire and Sussex County Councils and the Isle of Wight Council) are required to develop them and report on progress every five years.
+They include the intertidal and terrestrial habitats in the 'coastal zone of influence' such as saline lagoons, coastal grazing marsh and wader roosting and feeding sites.
+The inform the planning system but do not designate or allocate land in planning terms.
+The Strategy is designed to work closely with Local Plans to ensure that biodiversity and sustainable development are prioritised within land use planning.
+The maps will be updated every 3-10 years which will be determined by the Secretary of State for Environment, Food and Rural Affairs.
+After devolution the Strategies will sit with the Mayoral Authority.

 The Solent's coast is covered by the Hampshire, Isle of Wight and West Sussex LNRS'.
 They include: